DNN-Connect/TwitterFeed/README.md

 A module to display twitter feeds on your DNN site

+The module has been inspired and partially ported from the work of Thorsten Weggen on his great new module.
+See https://bbnews.codeplex.com for more information.

 The module can only run in DNN versions gretaer than 7.2.1

 Features: